chen3082/flappy/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+We provide three environment options.
+1. Pydart2 source code included in our project.(So you don't need to install it.)
+2. Pydart2 source code not included in our project.(You need to install it, which is painful.)
+3. Docker

 ### Prerequisites